ZPIC Audit Defense / UPIC Audit Attorneys

 With the benefit of decades of experience representing clients in UPIC/ZPIC audits and federal investigations, our attorneys can also assist you with developing and implementing a comprehensive and custom-tailored compliance program.
 Beyond preparing customized documentation, we will help you implement your plan to ensure you will be adequately prepared in the event of another audit, educate your staff on the applicable billing regulations, help you adopt sound records management protocols, and provide effective communication and training methodologies that you can deploy throughout your business or practice.

 If you are facing a ZPIC/UPIC audit, you need to have a detailed understanding of the process and the risks involved, and you need to know whether your patient and billing records are an asset or a liability.
 Our highly-experienced attorneys can explain everything you need to know, and we can ensure that your practice or business is adequately prepared.
 The risks are simply too great for you to attempt to navigate the ZPIC/UPIC audit process on your own.
 To discuss your audit with a federal healthcare fraud defense lawyer at Oberheiden, P.C., contact us today.

 Request a Free and Confidential Initial Consultation at Oberheiden, P.C.

-ZPIC audits can have devastating consequences for health care providers and other Medicare participants.
+ZPIC audits and UPIC audits can have devastating consequences for healthcare providers and other Medicare participants.
 Our attorneys can protect you, but it is important that we start working on your audit as soon as possible.
-To get started with a free and confidential consultation, call us 24/7 at 888-519-4897, or tell us how to reach you and a member of our firm will be in touch as soon as possible.
+To get started with a free and confidential consultation, call us 24/7 at 888-680-1745, or tell us how to reach you and a member of our firm will be in touch as soon as possible.